Crisis Management in Project Management

 Tip 5 # Be a Good Communicator

-If you are a good communicator, you will influence people and motivate them during the crisis.
+If you are a good communicator, you will influence people and motivate them during a crisis.
 If you don’t establish good communication channels with stakeholders, it will be difficult for you to get their support when needed.

 Tip 6 # Face Reality All the Time